proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/account-filter.md

 ---
-id: account-restriction
+id: account-filter
-title: Account restriction
+title: Account filter
 ---

-[Accounts](./account.md) may configure a set of smart rules to block announcing or receiving transactions given a series of restrictions.
+[Accounts](./account.md) may configure a set of smart rules to block announcing or receiving transactions given a series of constraints.
+The editable on-chain constraints are called **account filters**.

-The account owners - plural in case of multisig accounts - can edit the account restrictions at a later time announcing the specific [account restriction transaction](./account-restriction.md#account-address-restriction-transaction).

-## Address restrictions
+## Address filters

 An account can decide to **receive** transactions only from an allowed list of [addresses](./account.md).
-Similarly, the account can define a list of blocked addresses.
+Similarly, an account can specify a list of addresses that don’t want to receive transactions from.

 ![Account Properties Address](/img/account-properties-address.png "Account Properties Address")

-<p class="caption">Address restriction diagram</p>
+<p class="caption">Address filters diagram</p>

 <div class="info">

 **Note**

-Allow and block restrictions are mutually exclusive.
-In other words, an account can only configure a block or an allow list per type of restriction.
+Allow and block filters are mutually exclusive.
+In other words, an account can only configure a block or an allow list per type of filter.

 </div>

-By default, when there are no restrictions set, all the accounts in the network can announce transactions to the unrestricted account.
+By default, when there are no filter set, all the accounts in the network can announce transactions to the stated account.

-## Mosaic restriction
+## Mosaic filter

 An account can configure a filter to permit **incoming** transactions only if all the [mosaics](./mosaic.md) attached are allowed.
 On the other hand, the account can refuse to accept transactions containing a mosaic listed as blocked.

-## Operation restriction
+## EntityType filter

-An account can allow/block announcing **outgoing** transactions with a [determined type](../protocol/transaction.md).
+An account can allow/block announcing **outgoing** transactions with a [determined type](../protocol/transaction.md#transaction-types).
 By doing so, it increases its security, preventing the announcement by mistake of undesired transactions.

 ## Examples